Phase 2 scheduling is underway

 This is a map that shows COVID-19 vaccine locations available in Massachusetts for currently eligible recipients.
 Learn more at mass.gov.

-See the Pfizer-Biotech COVID-19 vaccine fact sheet (pdf).
+See the Pfizer-Biotech COVID-19 vaccine information from the FDA.

-See the Moderna COVID-19 vaccine fact sheet (pdf).
+See the Moderna COVID-19 vaccine information from the FDA.

 What are the COVID-19 vaccine side effects?